Table of Contents

 Alabama is one of the few states that requires CPAs to be a United States citizen or legally present in the United States.
 A valid Social Security number is also required.
 The state also has a 19-year-old minimum age restriction.
 If you want to practice accounting in Alabama, you must be a citizen or confirm that you legally reside in the United States.
 You must also submit transcripts.

-With a regular bachelor’s degree in accounting requiring 120 semester hours, pursuing a master’s degree in accounting or post-baccalaureate certificate is the most tried and true option to obtain the 30 more credits needed to become a CPA in Alabama.
+One of the main Alabama CPA education requirements is to have a bachelor’s degree in accounting requiring 120 semester hours, pursuing a master’s degree in accounting or post-baccalaureate certificate is the most tried and true option to obtain the 30 more credits needed to become a CPA in Alabama.
 Many of these programs are entirely online.

 There are also specialized five-year CPA track programs that offer a hybrid bachelor’s and master’s curriculum tailored exclusively to provide you with the 150 semester hours required to meet Alabama CPA requirements.